 Plank Café Bar Studio

-If I want to meet someone for a coffee and/or a small sweet or savour snack, these are my go-to spots in the area.
-Bella & Rosa is a courtyard off the main street, where it has outdoor seating and sells seasonal fruit and vegetables as well as deli items.
-Klein und Main is a bright space that probably has the most seating but is never open as early as I think it is!
-Plank is more dark and moody and sometimes has delicious Portuguese custard tarts; the temperature of their coffees can be a bit low for my liking.
+If I want to meet someone for a coffee and/or a small sweet or savour snack, this is my go-to spot in the area.
+It is dark and moody and sometimes has delicious Portuguese custard tarts; the temperature of their coffees can be a bit low for my liking.

 A busy buzzy restaurant that seeks to bring Indian street food to Frankfurt.
 It’s got a hipster vibe – homemade lemonade and cocktails are served in mason jars and, having filled in your order form, you attach it to a clothes peg that is suspended above the table.
 You do pay for this fashionable veneer but, having said that, I like the food and have struggled to find Indian food that is much better in Frankfurt.
 At lunchtimes there is a thali menu which might be better value.
 A second branch has recently opened in Bockenheim and I expect others will follow.